99-chetna/Bharat-Intern/README.md

 SMS Classification

 In this Dataset I classified whether the sms received are spam or non-spam and what is count of it by Data cleaning, Data preprocessing and using Machine Learning algorithms.
-In this I Developded a text classification model to classify SMS as either spam or non-spam using various data science techniques.
+In this I Developded a text classification model to classify SMS using various data science techniques.